-There are limits to what the D-Force can do with the existing turbo and wastegate - if the duty cycle setting is already quite high, there is not much adjustment left for the controller to make if boost drops off - once the closed-loop corrections reach 100% duty cycle, there's nothing more it can do as this is the turbo system's limit.
+There are limits to what the G-Force II can do with the turbo and wastegate - if the duty cycle setting is already quite high, there is not much adjustment left for the controller to make if boost drops off - once the closed-loop corrections reach 100% duty cycle, there's nothing more the controller can do as this is the turbo system's limit.

 Because of this, it may not always be possible to completely eliminate boost taper, although it should be able to be reduced at the very least.
-The only solution (in this case) to hold more boost is a larger turbo, stronger wastegate spring, or both.
+The only solution (in this case) to hold more boost is a larger turbo, different wastegate spring, or both.